 It’s very simple – like using just one avatar across all your profiles and social media platforms, using one particular font gives a cohesive look to your blog (and therefore your brand).
 Sometimes a second font, like a handwritten one, is needed for contrast, but it needs to be exactly that – a contrast.
 Don’t choose two similar-ish fonts or it’ll look like a mistake, so go for variety.
-See Elegant & Feminine Google Font Combinations for Fashion Bloggers for some inspiration (for any bloggers really, not just fashion bloggers).
+See 10 Beautiful Font Combinations For All Your Design Needs for some inspiration.
 A typeface should match the tone of its text, so keep this in mind when deciding what best represents your blog and your voice.

 What font do I choose?